rogerfar/rdt-client/README.md

-# rdt-client
+# Real-Debrid Torrent Client

-Real-Debrid Client Proxy
+Manage your Real-Debrid torrents easily with this client.